 As a student of Eugene Rousseau, Smith has been an avid champion of the classical saxophone, but he is equally at home in either classical or jazz-related styles and is adept at all five of the woodwind instruments: flute, oboe, clarinet, bassoon, and saxophone.
 He also performs and records frequently on the Yamaha WX7 Midi Electronic Wind Instrument and the AKAI E.W.I. and often plays recorders, pennywhistles, and other ethnic flutes in the recording studio.
 He has nearly 200 CD credits and has recorded on many film scores and television themes and jingles such as The Sandlot, Mi Familia, The Swan Princess, Good Morning America, The Today Show, The Ricky Lake Show, Buick, Chevy, etc., and many Canadian and German television and radio themes.
 Dr. Smith performs periodically with the Utah Symphony and The Mormon Tabernacle Choir and is a regular with the Utah Saxophone Quartet and Q’d Up, a jazz quintet, as well as the saxophone quartet, FOUR.

 Under Smith's direction Synthesis released their new Flying High album in 2012.
+This project was funded by a grant from the Laycock Center for Creative Collaboration in the Arts.
 The album features compositions by Kevin Jenson and Stephen Anderson.
 It also features the vocal and violin timbre of Suzy Lind and Curtis Woodbury.
-The following May, as part of their preparation for a tour in Brazil, the group was part of an "Evening of Jazz" concert at the SCERA Center for the Arts in Orem.
+The following May, as part of their preparation for a tour in Brazil, Synthesis was part of an "Evening of Jazz" concert at the SCERA Center for the Arts in Orem.
 In 2013 Downbeat Magazine awarded Synthesis jazz ensemble as the undergraduate college winner of the magazine's 36th Annual Student Music Awards.

 - BYU CFAC - Downbeat Magazine Lists Synthesis Among the Best Student Musicians of 2013 (30 May 2013)